KiKiHUN1/Mega-Schematics-Downloader/README.md

 # Mega-Schematics-Downloader
 This is a simple Mega.nz downloader for my collected schematics and boarviews for laptops, gpu's, motherboards.

-This app will check if i updated the mega link or not on (Migrated to github but older version will still check on my server).
+This app will check if i updated the mega link or the app itself (Migrated to github but older version will still check on my server).
 Feel free to check the source code.

 Anyways, check out the [release](https://github.com/KiKiHUN1/Mega-Schematics-Downloader/releases) if you wan't to use it.